hydephp/develop/docs/digging-deeper/customization.md

 Please see the [Managing Assets](managing-assets) page to learn more.

-## CommonMark environment
+## Markdown Configuration

 Hyde uses [League CommonMark](https://commonmark.thephpleague.com/) for converting Markdown into HTML, and uses the GitHub Flavored Markdown extension.
+The Markdown related settings are found in the `config/markdown.php` file.
+Below follows an overview of the Markdown configuration options available in Hyde.

+### CommonMark environment

 You can add extra CommonMark extensions, or change the default ones, in the `config/markdown.php` file.